-British tea company Tetley are to launch an ‘eau de tea’ perfume for£15 via their Ebay website.
+British tea company Tetley are to launch an ‘eau de tea’ perfume for £15 via their Ebay website, Metro reports.
 ‘Le Brew’ boasts an illustration of Tetley’s ‘Tina’ replicating MM’s famous ‘skirt-blowing’ pose from The Seven Year Itch.

 Paris Hilton‘s new perfume, ‘Tease’, features an ad campaign with the celebrity heiress posing in the style of her idol, Marilyn Monroe.
 ‘I am all about being alluring, but with a wink, and a fun, fresh take on all that is enticingly feminine about a woman today,’ says Hilton in a press release.